DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 If the players insist upon a desire to defeat Strahd, Madam Eva nods.
 "Very well," she says.
 "Then let us begin."
 ## C4f.
 The Tarokka Reading

+> [!warning]+ **A New Prophecy**
+>
+> The tarokka reading has been modified in places from the original module.
+Substitute the RAW readings with those below where noted.

 Madam Eva begins the Tarokka reading by seating herself upon the cemetery earth, reaching into her cloak, and removing three old candles, which she stakes into the ground and lights with a wave of her hand.
 She then removes a deck of Tarokka cards, which she sets upon the ground between the candles.
 Read:

 <div class="description">